orbeon/orbeon-forms/README.md

 5. Documentation
 ----------------

-Most of the new documentation is available on the Orbreon Forms wiki:
+All new documentation is available on the Orbeon Forms wiki:

 > <http://wiki.orbeon.com/forms/>